Sixteen Candles: Plot

 At Jake's house, Caroline and friends have started a wild party.
 Jake, angry with Caroline, retreats to his bedroom and tries calling Sam, but her grandparents answer, and tell him that Sam is not interested.
-After the party, Jake is furious at the damage.
+Following the party, Jake is furious at the damage.
 He finds Ted trapped under a table.
 Ted tells Jake that Sam is interested in him and Jake confesses he has lost interest in Caroline.
 He takes Sam's underwear from Ted and, in exchange, lets Ted take a drunken Caroline home in his father's Rolls-Royce Corniche.
 To further impress the geeks, Ted stops at Bryce and Wease's house to get Wease to take a picture of him with Caroline in the expensive car, but the picture only reveals the top of Ted's head.

 Sam's father apologizes for forgetting her birthday, and tells her that if Jake does not see how wonderful she is, then he is not worth her time.
 She lies on the couch thinking of Jake, not knowing he is thinking of her.
 The next morning, Sam's mother apologizes to her and everyone heads to church for the wedding.
 Jake arrives at Sam's house, where a hungover Dong miscommunicates that Sam is getting married.
 Jake finds Caroline and Ted making out in the back of his dad's banged-up car: Jake and Caroline break up amicably.
 Jake surprises Sam at the church after the wedding and invites her to his house.
 Jake gives Sam her underwear, and a birthday cake with 16 candles.
 He tells her to make a wish and she says it already came true.
 They kiss.